Report: NFL plans 20 percent capacity for Super Bowl

 Other restrictions related to the ongoing COVID-19 pandemic include spectators

-being required to wear masks and sit in "pods six feet apart," per the report.
+being required to wear masks and sit in "pods six feet apart," per ESPN.

-ESPN also said the date of the game will not change if the NFL adds a Week 18
+The date of the game will not change if the NFL adds a Week 18 to the regular

-to the regular season.
-The week off currently scheduled between the conference
+season, according to the report.
+The week off currently scheduled between the

 --Field Level Media